Daph1986/mamamaki/README.md

 On the single recipe page, the ingredients list and the instruction list have been made collapsible to make it easier during cooking, when you have the ingredients ready, just close it and keep only the instruction list open.
 Because not all the recipes show the calories, it has been decided to omit that and instead put down which user has added the recipe.

 7. <br>
-Some additional text has been added to the personal recipe page to indicate what it displays.
+Some additional text has been added to the personal recipe page to indicate what it displays and the white block was removed, the content is merged with the header.

 8. <br>
 Some extra fields have been added to the add recipe page, namely "remarks", "additional notes" and a switch for if it's a vegetarian recipe.